 Due to social distancing measures, this session will take place via video conference.
 Please register below.

-The video conference will run from 6 pm – 7:30 pm.
+The Zoom meeting will open at 6pm.
+The Forum will start at 6.15pm and finish at 7:30 pm.
 Details will be sent on the day via Eventbrite to people who have registered.